stisa/jupyternim/README.md

 ```
 to provide syntax highlighting.

-Look at [example-notebook](examples/example-notebook.ipynb) for some examples.
+Look at [example-notebook](examples/example-notebook.ipynb) for some examples,
+and at [example-display](examples/example-display.ipynb) for examples of displaying latex, md, etc.

 NOTE: running a notebook with this creates a directory `~/.jupyternim` in which it stores blocks of code, pngs, compiled outputs, etc.